TahirRiaz/terralens-example-aws/PROJECT_STRUCTURE.md

 1. Update S3 bucket name in all `backend.tf` files
 2. Review and customize variables as needed
 3. Deploy in order: networking → compute → database → monitoring
-4. Use Terralense to analyze the dependency graph
+4. Use terralens-example-aws to analyze the dependency graph
 5. Push to GitHub for showcase

 ## Deployment Order